benshimonz/V1/README.md

 ## Multivalued Properties

-A single property may contain multiple values of the same type.
+A single property may contain multiple (zero or more) values of the same type.

 For example, a dragon may have multiple nicknames, each is a string.
 'Nicknames' property would be of property type '**set of** strings', denoted as '{string}'.
 In general, the type {_t_} denotes a set of values - each of type _t_. the values in a set are unordered, and duplicate values are not allowed.